Code-Institute-Submissions/JoseParra28-quiz-game-final-project_DecResub/README.md

 # Strategy Plane

 - This interactive game's goal is to be fun, visually apealling to the eyes and also a little bit challenging.
-This game has 3 back gound colours, blue as a deafult color, green that indicates that the user has chosen the right anwers and red indicates that the anwers was incorrect.
-On top of this i have included an orange linear gradient background color and all together makes it look like a sky a the "heat of the oven". the
+This game has 3 backgound colours: Blue as a deafult color, Green that indicates that the user has chosen the right anwer and Red indicates that the anwers was incorrect.

 # Wedsite goals